Loïc Bruni and Myriam Nicole: the most complicated seasons of their careers

 Vallnord was a very motivating result before the American round in Snowshoe, where Bruni had been so successful in the past.
 Bruni won one of the double rounds at Snowshoe in 2021, also wrapping up the overall title with the victory (as he did in 2019 at Snowshoe).

-"For sure, history was in my favour there," says Bruni.
+"For sure, history was in my favor there," says Bruni.
 "But you have to be careful there, it's a tricky track."

 Unfortunately, Bruni crashed in his finals run, and a mechanical didn't allow him to finish.